 The fine art of doing nothing is probably my favorite Italian cultural habit.
 It’s about appreciating and savoring every moment, taking life easy, and not rushing.
 And what better way to experience your time in Italy than sitting in a café, lingering over lunch, sauntering instead of running for a bus, and simply being in Rome, rather than ticking off the must-see sights?

 I know it can be difficult to take it slow when you are short of time, only have a few days in Rome, and have so many historic sights to see.
 But I promise you, by rushing you will miss the essence of the city, the people, and the country.
-Practice it in small doses, stay a while in a café, maybe skip a sight for a longer lunch, or simply rest a while alongside the Tiber just watching the world go by.
+Practice it in small doses, stay a while in a café in Rome, maybe skip a sight for a longer lunch, or simply rest a while alongside the Tiber just watching the world go by.
 You will come away more relaxed and more appreciative of the Italian lifestyle.

 6. Learn Some Italian